animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 lives at a certain point in time.
 For instance, a `DataSource` is environment specific.
 Serializing such information is useless and potentially even dangerous, since it is local to a certain VM or machine.
-For such cases, {sdg-name} offers a special {x-data-store-javadoc}/org/apache/geode/Instantiator.html\[`Instantiator`\] that performs wiring for each new instance created by {data-store-name}
+For such cases, Spring Data for GemFire offers a special {x-data-store-javadoc}/org/apache/geode/Instantiator.html\[`Instantiator`\] that performs wiring for each new instance created by GemFire during deserialization.
-during deserialization.

 </div>